Introducing mle-monitor: A Lightweight Experiment & Resource Monitoring Tool πΊ

 π π π Project Purpose Type βΆ β» CPU GPU β³ Completed Jobs β βββββββββββββββββββββββββββββββββββββββββββββββββββββββββββββββββββββββββββββββββββββββββββ β Ό 1 12/09 MNIST Test Protocol search Local 5 2 1 0 /10 0%

-If you want to ad-hoc change any of the stored attributes of an experiment, you can do so using the update
+If you want to ad-hoc change any of the stored attributes of an experiment, you can do so using the update method.
+Furthermore, you can change the experiment status using abort or complete:

 # Update some element in the database